Annisul Huq: Personal life

-Huq's younger brother General Abu Belal Mohammad Shafiul Huq was the 15th chief of Bangladesh Army.
+Annisul Huq's younger brother General Abu Belal Mohammad Shafiul Huq was the 15th chief of the Bangladesh Army.
 Huq was married to Rubana Huq.
-Together they have three children – Navidul Huq, Wamiq Umaira and Tanisha Fariamaan Huq.
+They have three children.

 Death

-In July 2017, Huq was admitted to a hospital in London.
+In July 2017, Annisul Huq was admitted to a hospital in London.
 He was diagnosed with cerebral vasculitis.
 He died on 30 November 2017, after being in a sedative condition for more than three months.
+He was posthumously granted a National Information and Communication Technology Award.